 Ecological concepts of the nature, dynamics, and distribution of plant communities; secondary successional processes, soil-vegetation relations, and development of vegetation-classification schemes for better land management.
+This is a cooperative course available to WSU degree-seeking students.
 (Spring, Alt/odd yrs)

 Prereq: Plant ecology and Permission

 Functional responses and adaptations of individual plant species to their environment, emphasizing morphological and physiological mechanisms that influence plant establishment, the physical environment, below- and above-ground productivity, and plant interactions such as competition, herbivory, and allelopathy.
+This is a cooperative course available to WSU degree-seeking students.
 (Fall only)